spikeheap/spikeheap.github.io/app/_drafts/the-happy-path-to-continuous-delivery.md

 ### Going for gold: the blue-green deploy

+`TODO`

 ### Footnotes

-[data-migrations] See [this article](https://robots.thoughtbot.com/data-migrations-in-rails) for a bit of background on why it's good to keep them separate.
+[^data-migrations]: See [this article](https://robots.thoughtbot.com/data-migrations-in-rails) for a bit of background on why it's good to keep them separate.